hayleyygregg/AAD116/design-journal.md

 We were then taken through step by step to get a version of a 'Hello World' Page Tim created which we then had to personalise.

+####Changing Background

-Using a wallpaper designed using the fundamental, Line, uploaded onto my Flickr account, I viewed all download sizes of the image and copied the URL of the image size I wanted to use.
+Using a wallpaper I designed applying the design fundamental of Line that I had uploaded onto my Flickr account, I viewed all download sizes of the image and copied the URL of the image size I wanted to use.
 This was then added to the CSS code of my <a href="http://hayleyygregg.github.io" title="View Personal Page">hayleyygregg.github.io</a> page.

 As a homework, we were then asked to personalise our page to include a small piece to introduce ourselves.
 (Check out Week 3)